benjamin-kraatz/adaptive_library/README.md

 Unlike the other widgets, you need to set the AdaptiveState manually right now. (*We're working on this*).

-Show uses a generic parameter that lets you specify the data you want to return.
+`show` uses a generic parameter that lets you specify the data you want to return.
 > Notice: Using `closeOnPress` with AdaptiveAlertDialogButton, the dialog is dismissed without any parameter.
 To get the result of a dialog, go like the normal way and specify it inside the ActionButtons.
+See next section for more info.

 #### The actions

 > Because iOS devices do not have the typical "back" button by default, it is recommended to provide actions to dismiss the dialog.
 If you really do not want to use action buttons, set an empty array.

-*This is not necessary for Material styled dialogs.*

 #### Define actions